Net-AI-Git/PSD-env/main/docs/app_save_utils.md

 **Location:** `app/save_utils.py`

 **Purpose:**
 Saves a dual-view comparison plot (log and linear X-axis) of original PSD and modified envelope, saves envelope data to text file, and creates a details image with table.
 This is the main saving function for visualization results.
+Returns the paths of created images for use in document generation.

 **Parameters:**
 - `original_psd_data (np.ndarray)` - Original PSD data with shape (N, 2)